Meet One Of The Faces Behind Memory Lane Home Living Inc.

 To save others from the trying experiences we went through, we came up with the idea of establishing a care home in Toronto where people with mild cognitive impairment could live well with their condition, have access to cost-effective support, and feel at home.
 This wasn't a new idea as it has already been happening successfully in Europe for the past twenty years.
 Moreover, we wanted to place the emphasis on “quality of life” ahead of “quality of services.”

-We introduced our assisted living and dementia care home to all those living in Richmond Hill approximately three years ago.
+We introduced our Alternative Living and dementia care home to all those living in Richmond Hill approximately three years ago.
 However, we’ve been providing personal care in the mental health field with the utmost integrity and compassion for a total of ten years.
 During this time, I spent two years in the Long-Term Care field as a Personal Support Worker (PSW).

 Over the years, I’ve noticed that today’s care and connections to our elderly don’t hold the same commitment as they did when I worked in the field.
 Most elderly care facilities are mainly focused on growth and have done very little to adapt to the developments in mental and emotional care for improved quality of life.